 Please see the complete overview of admission and application requirements for Bachelor's level applicants.

-- The entrance exam consists of a written assignment (a motivation letter that includes answers to the questions concerning their motivation and desire to study at the programme) and an interview via Skype.
+- The entrance exam consists of a written assignment and an interview via Skype.

 - For the purposes of identity verification at the admission procedure the admission committee has the right to take a screenshot during the oral part of the admission exam carried out via video bridge.

 - The maximum number of points is 100 (50% written, 50% oral part).